alethic/Cogito.VisualBasic6/README.md

 All `PackageReference` or `ProjectReference` or `COMReference` items within your `.csproj` are scanned to build the set of references passed to VB6.
 That means you can add a project reference to another VB6 project, and it's output will be included as a reference.
 You can use the standard Visual Studio COM references for traditional COM components.
 Any dependent .NET components with COM manifests are also available as references.

+The original `.vbp` file is not actually used for build.
+Instead, it is parsed and augmented with the metadata from the C# project.
+VB6.exe is then used to silently execute the generated temporary file.

 The generated VB6 DLL files contain embedded COM assembly manifests in the `RT_MANIFEST;2` resource.
 This allows for registration-free COM usage.
 It is also important for building references between projects as these manifests are used to detect depedencies.

 Additionally, upon successful build, a COM Interop assembly for the VB6 DLL is generated.
 This interop assembly is then merged into the main output assembly of your C# project.